Gravitational Wave Backreaction in $f(R,G)$ Gravity: Introduction

 \section{Introduction}

 The study of gravitational waves in modified gravity theories has become increasingly important in light of recent astrophysical observations, which reveal the universe's accelerated expansion and dark matter phenomena \cite{clifton2012modified,aghanim2020planck,abbott2016observation}.
 Among these theories, $f(R, G)$ gravity provides a compelling framework that generalizes the Einstein-Hilbert action through nonlinear Ricci scalar ($R$) and Gauss-Bonnet ($G$) terms while avoiding Ostrogradsky instabilities \cite{nojiri2011unified,sotiriou2010f,de2010f}.
-Building upon the recent work of \cite{tretyakov2025energy}, who derived the gravitational wave energy-momentum tensor in $f(R)$ gravity for de Sitter and arbitrary backgrounds, we develop an extension to the more general $f(R, G)$ case with cosmological applications.
+Building upon the recent work of \cite{tretyakov2025energy}, who derived the gravitational wave energy-momentum tensor in $f(R)$ gravity, we develop an extension to the more general $f(R,G)$ case with cosmological applications.

-The detection of gravitational waves \cite{abbott2016tests,abbott2016ligo,abbott2016binary} has enabled new tests of modified gravity, where Isaacson's approach \cite{isaacson1968gravitational,isaacson1968b} for studying energy-momentum effects in GR requires careful generalization to account for additional degrees of freedom in $f(R, G)$ theories.
+The detection of gravitational waves \cite{abbott2016tests,abbott2016ligo,abbott2016binary} has enabled new tests of modified gravity, where Isaacson's approach \cite{isaacson1968gravitational,isaacson1968b} for studying energy-momentum effects in GR requires careful generalization to account for additional degrees of freedom in $f(R,G)$ theories.
 Previous studies in $f(R)$ gravity \cite{bertolami2007extra,capozziello2011extended,berry2011linearized} have shown how perturbations decompose into tensor and scalar modes, with hybrid formulations \cite{dyadina2019post,dyadina2022polarization} and primordial waves \cite{odintsov2022quantitative,odintsov2022pre} receiving particular attention.
-However, the coupled dynamics in $f(R, G)$ gravity - especially on de Sitter backgrounds relevant for cosmic acceleration - remain unexplored, presenting both theoretical challenges and opportunities for gravitational wave astronomy \cite{stein2011effective,preston2014cosmological,preston2016cosmological}.
+However, the coupled dynamics in $f(R,G)$ gravity - especially the observational signatures of the Gauss-Bonnet scalar degree of freedom - remain largely unexplored, presenting both theoretical challenges and opportunities for gravitational wave astronomy \cite{stein2011effective,preston2014cosmological,preston2016cosmological}.